-During 1999, the Company continued to maintain ISO 9001 certification for its quality system.
-This standard applies to all of the Company's commercial software products and covers all product-related activities, from establishing product requirements to customer service practices and procedures.
+During 2000, the Company continued to maintain ISO 9001 certification for its quality system.
+This standard applies to all of the ANSYS commercial software products and covers all product-related activities, from establishing product requirements to customer service practices and procedures.